-Wyoming Strives To Use Medicaid To Reduce Air Ambulance Bills For All Patients
+Wyoming Wants To Use Medicaid To Reduce Air Ambulance Bills For All Patients

 Wyoming, which is among the reddest of Republican states and a bastion of free enterprise, thinks it may have found a way to end crippling air ambulance bills that sometimes top $100,000 per flight.